-2.3.2 Emissions associated with capital goods
+2.3.2 Capital goods

 These include emissions that are associated with the capital goods acquired by REE.
 Capital goods are final products that have a prolonged useful life and are treated as fixed assets, as property or an equipment.